Our staff have research strengths in a number of key areas, including:

 We work extensively as editors and referees for publishing houses such as Yale, Manchester and Routledge, as well as for more than a dozen international academic journals.

-We take key advisory roles for important institutions and organisations such as the National Gallery and the Tate, the Victoria and Albert Museum, English Heritage, the International Association of Media and History, the British Association of Film, Television and Screen Studies, as well as for export and educational bureaus within the British Government and the European Union.
+We take key advisory roles for important institutions and organisations such as the National Gallery, the Tate, the Royal Academy, the Sir John Soane's Museum, the International Association of Media and History, the British Association of Film, Television and Screen Studies, as well as for export and educational bureaux within the British Government and the European Union.

 Our reach beyond academia can be further underlined by frequent media appearances on radio and television, including the BBC, ITV, Sky, Bloomberg, US National Public Radio, ABC Australia, and many more.

-All members of staff are also involved in PhD supervision and we encourage applications in any of our key research areas.
-We are keen however to take on topics outside any one individual’s direct area of speciality, and we regularly set up PhD supervisory teams that allow for unusual and innovative topic combinations according to the student’s interests, so do please send us your enquiry.
+We encourage PhD applications in any of our key research areas.
+However, we are also keen to take on topics outside any one individual’s direct area of speciality, and we regularly set up PhD supervisory teams that allow for unusual and innovative topic combinations according to the student’s interests, so do please send us your enquiry.

 Please see individual staff profiles for further details of research activities and publications.
 You can also visit the School of Arts' events page for details of upcoming conferences, symposia, and workshops.